The Moon Tarot Card Meaning

 Upright Meaning

 It is also the Major Arcana Tarot card of intuition.
-The Moons tells you that something about a situation or person in your life is not what it appears to be and you need to trust what your instincts are telling you in order to see past this illusion.
+The Moon tells you that something about a situation or person in your life is not what it appears to be and you need to trust what your instincts are telling you in order to see past this illusion.
 The Moon also indicates that you should pay attention to your dreams as your subconscious may be bringing your attention to some information you’ve missed.

 Reversed Meaning